 The Expungement Clinic.
 The Expungement Clinic is a partnership between the Clackamas County Bar Association, Clackamas County Law Library, LASO, and the Clackamas Service Center.
-The clinic design assists low-income clients in Clackamas County in completion of court expungement paperwork.
-Volunteer attorneys meet with clients to determine whether they qualify for an expungement.
-If the client is eligible, the volunteer attorney completes the necessary paperwork.
-The clinic provides one-time brief service to clients every other month on Friday mornings at 9:30 am.
-For more information contact Danielle Ramos at (503) 224-4086 or e-mail email@example.com.
+The clinic assists low-income clients in Multnomah and Clackamas Counties.
+Due to the pandemic, this clinic is now virtual/via phone.
+Volunteer attorneys review the criminal record and analyze eligibility.
+If the client qualifies for expungement, the attorney fills out the forms and provides information on next steps to the client.
+Attorneys do NOT represent the client in court.
+For more information contact Tiffanny Smith at (503) 224-4086 or e-mail email@example.com.

-Pro Se Assistance Project (PROSAP).
-Volunteer family law attorneys provide limited assistance to clients requiring discrete family law legal advice or document review.
-Attorneys are scheduled to meet with three clients, each for a 45-minute appointment.
-Clinics are held from 2:30 to 5:00 p.m. on Tuesdays and Thursdays at Legal Aid.
-Attorneys respond to discrete family law questions and/or review documents prepared by unrepresented litigants.
+Family Law Forms Project.
+Volunteer family law attorneys provide limited assistance to pro se clients - filling out forms, answering discrete family law legal advice, reviewing documents for accuracy and completeness, and providing next steps to file.
 Attorneys are NOT expected to provide ongoing representation to clients and clients sign a retainer agreement detailing the limited scope of the attorney-client relationship.
 Volunteer attorneys must have family law experience to volunteer for this project.
-For more information contact Danielle Ramos at (503) 224-4086 or e-mail firstname.lastname@example.org.
+For more information contact Tiffanny Smith at (503) 224-4086 or e-mail firstname.lastname@example.org.

 Senior Law Project.
-The Senior Law Project consists of 25 monthly legal clinics held at nine senior center locations in Multnomah County.
+The Senior Law Project consists of 20+ monthly legal clinics held at 8 senior center locations in Multnomah County.
 Volunteer lawyers meet with clients who are 60 or over (or who are married to someone 60 or over).
 The lawyers provide 30-minute consultations, on any civil legal issues, for up to six clients per clinic.
 All clients 60 or over are eligible for a free 30-minute consultation, regardless of their income.
 SLP volunteers provide continuing pro bono services for only those clients who meet LASO’s financial eligibility requirements.
-LASO coordinates a monthly Elder Law Discussion Group to provide information and support.
-For more information contact Jill Mallery at (503) 224-4086 or e-mail firstname.lastname@example.org.
+LASO coordinates a monthly Elder Law Discussion Group to provide information and support. contact Tiffanny Smith at (503) 224-4086 or e-mail email@example.com.